The warmer weather is just around the corner folks! I can tell because my crocus have bloomed and I’m cold weather sewing-ed out.

 I planned to wear this garment in the late Spring and Summer when the weather gets nice and toasty, so I wanted a knee length skirt to keep me cool.
 I’m not real into mini skirts while tromping around with my kids, so knee length was definitely the right choice for me.

 I wanted a classic look, so I chose the regular straps this time.
-I do thing the halter straps are cute too.
+I do think the halter straps are cute too.
 And if you check out the dress hacks on the P4P website blog HERE, you can see some fun strap hacks like criss-crossing the regular straps or widening them.

 A little tip on the strap placement: